-Gardasil® 9 protects against nine types of HPV, including types 16 and 18, which cause most cases of cervical cancer (over 80%).
+The vaccine protects against nine types of HPV, including types 16 and 18, which cause most cases of cervical cancer (up to 90%).

 Cervical cancer occurs in the cervix (the entrance to the womb - see diagram below).
-Cervical cancer can be very serious and around 20 women die from it in

-Northern Ireland each year.
+Cervical cancer can be very serious and around 20 women die from it in Northern Ireland each year.

-The vaccine does not protect you against all the other types of HPV, so girls will still need to have cervical screening (smear tests) when they are older.
+The vaccine does not protect you against all the other types of HPV, so girls will still need to have cervical screening (smear tests) when invited (at age 25).